YOU'VE DONE IT AGAIN - THANK

 and a Cash machine.
 Circumstances demand that the shop is

-open all year (open April to October).
+open all year (open Easter to October).

 is available for